BENCHTOP TOTAL REFLECTION X-RAY FLUORESCENCE (TXRF) SPECTROMETER

-Due to increasingly stringent environmental regulations, there is now demand for a simpler method of conducting elemental analyses down to ppb levels for factory waste liquids and effluent streams.
-Using the NANOHUNTER™ II spectrometer, analysis down to the ppb level becomes possible, even with a very small sample size, merely by adding a drop of liquid to the sample carrier, drying it, and then performing the measurement.
-Quantitative analyses using internal standard substances can also be easily performed.
+Due to increasingly rigorous environmental laws, a simpler way of conducting elemental analysis for manufacturing waste liquids and effluent streams down to ppb levels is now in demand.
+Even with a very small sample size, analysis down to the ppb level is achievable with the NANOHUNTERTM II spectrometer by simply adding a drop of liquid to the sample carrier, drying it, and then completing the measurement.
+Quantitative analyses based on internal standard chemicals are similarly simple to carry out.

-Rigaku NANOHUNTER II TXRF analyzer combines a fully automatic optical axis adjustment system that provides stable high-sensitivity analysis in an easily handled benchtop form factor that allows quick and trouble-free operation.
-With a high-power 600 W X-ray source, a newly developed mirror (optic) and a large-area silicon drift detector (SDD), the NANOHUNTER II TXRF spectrometer features a 16 position autosampler to take advantage of fast measurement times for high throughput.
+The Rigaku NANOHUNTER II TXRF analyzer combines a completely automatic optical axis adjustment system with a benchtop size factor that enables for quick and trouble-free operation.
+The NANOHUNTER II TXRF spectrometer has a 16 position autosampler to take advantage of quick measurement durations for high throughput.
+It has a high-power 600 W X-ray source, a newly built mirror (optic), and a large-area silicon drift detector (SDD).

-An incident X-ray beam impinges upon the sample at a shallow angle (below the critical angle for total reflection of X-rays for the substrate) resulting in virtually complete reflection of the excitation beam away from the silicon drift detector (SDD).
-This affords dramatically reduced background contributions in the measured energy dispersive X-ray fluorescence (EDXRF) spectra.
-By efficiently exciting the surface elements, while virtually eliminating the background noise, the TXRF technique affords extremely high signal-to-noise performance resulting in ultra-trace elemental measurement sensitivity.
+When an incident X-ray beam strikes the sample at a shallow angle (below the threshold angle for total X-ray reflection for the substrate), the excitation beam is nearly completely reflected away from the silicon drift detector (SDD).
+The background contributions in the measured energy dispersive X-ray fluorescence (EDXRF) spectra are drastically decreased as a result.
+The TXRF approach provides exceptionally high signal-to-noise performance, resulting in ultra-trace elemental measurement sensitivity, by efficiently stimulating the surface elements while nearly removing background noise.